-Of those evaluated for TB in our investigation, SNHD has identified and initiated treatment on 48 individuals (Table 2): 2 with active TB disease, 39 with indications of LTBI disease, and 7 infants on preventive TB treatment (but who have no evidence of infection).
-The identification and treatment of persons with active TB disease and those with indications of LTBI infection are top priorities in TB contact investigations as a part of the TB control strategy in the U.S.
+Of those evaluated for TB in the investigation, the Health District identified and initiated treatment on 55 individuals: 2 with active TB disease completed their treatment, 53 LTBI accepted treatment, 95 high priority cases under 5 years old were offered presumptive treatment and 7 accepted treatment (but who have no evidence of infection).
+The identification and treatment of persons with active TB disease and those with indications of LTBI infection were top priorities in TB contact investigations as a part of the TB control strategy in the U.S.